 Pursuant to our amended and restated certificate of incorporation, our board of directors has the authority, without action by our stockholders, to designate and issue up to 10,000,000 shares of preferred stock in one or more series.
-Of these authorized shares of preferred stock, 400,000 shares have been designated as "Series A Junior Participating Preferred Stock," the rights, preferences and privileges of which are set forth in the Certificate of Designation of Series A Junior Participating Preferred Stock of Active Power filed with the Secretary of State of Delaware on December 18, 2001.
-The shares of Series A Junior Participating Preferred Stock were issuable upon exercise of certain rights under the Rights Agreement dated December 13, 2001 between us and EquiServe Trust N.A.
-All such rights, as well as the Rights Agreement, have expired and were terminated by the terms of the Rights Agreement.
+Of these authorized shares of preferred stock, 400,000 shares have been designated as "Series A Junior Participating Preferred Stock," the rights, preferences and privileges of which are set forth in the Certificate of Designation of Series A Junior Participating Preferred Stock of Active Power filed with the Secretary of State of Delaware on December 18, 2001, a summary and form of which can be found in our Form 8-K filed December 14, 2001, which is incorporated herein by reference.
 The board of directors may also designate the rights, preferences and privileges of each series of preferred stock, any or all of which may be greater than the rights of the common stock.